1-877-443-0101

 Waiting period

-Any sickness that manifests itself during the 48-hour waiting period is not covered even if related expenses are incurred after the 48-hour waiting period.
+Any sickness that manifests itself during the the above waiting period is not covered even if related expenses are incurred after the waiting period.

 The waiting period will be waived if this insurance is purchased:

-• before the date of your arrival to Canada; or
+• before the date of departure from your country of origin; or

 • before the date your existing Destination: Canada policy expires; or

 • before the date any other existing health insurance coverage expires and there is no lapse or gap in coverage.
-You must provide satisfactory proof of your previous insurance coverage and receive written approval from the insurer.
+In the event of a claim, you must provide satisfactory proof of your previous insurance coverage in order to have the waiting period waived.

-Family plan is available, if all family members are under 70 years of age.
+Family rates are 2X the Daily Rates based on the oldest member of the family.
+This plan is available, if all family members are under 60 years of age.

 Extending your trip